clemsonciti/rcde_workshops/containers/00-index.md

 ## Workshop Description

 The workshop will provide instructions on how to work with containers on Palmetto.
-Topics include creating container images using Docker, downloading and converting Docker images to Singularity/Apptainer, and launching containers on Palmetto
+Topics include creating container images using Docker, downloading and converting
+Docker images to Singularity/Apptainer, and launching containers on Palmetto.

 ## Prerequisites

-TBD
+Completion (or equivalent knowledge of) the following workshops:
+- Introduction to Linux
+- Introduction to Palmetto
+- Introduction to Python (the first workshop in the series)